 Although Clearing tries to secure degree courses for as many students as possible, it can’t feasibly cater for everyone.
 So, how could you do it differently?
 There are a lot of alternatives to choose from:

 - Study online - many of us think the traditional university route is the only way, but with the rise of modern technology there are new exciting options to be considered.
-According to the BBC, leading universities will offer fully accredited undergraduate courses online within three years.
 Online learning gives you the option to study flexibly, so you can learn while you earn – in the days of the all-important work experience, this is a considerable advantage in the graduate world.
-Online universities often have more than one intake a year (in case of Arden University, there are 4 for online & 2 for blended!), so if you need more time to decide, you can keep your options open.
+Online universities often have more than one intake a year (at Arden, we have multiple intakes for both Blended and Distance Learning), so if you need more time to decide, you can keep your options open.

-- Study via Blended :earning - some Blended Learning degrees include foundation years designed to prepare you for university level study.
+- Study via Blended Learning - some Blended Learning degrees include foundation years designed to prepare you for university level study.
 Perfect if you don’t have formal qualifications or any work experience.

 - Get a job – if you planned to go to university, you might worry that starting a career without a degree might put you at a disadvantage.
 In reality, it is not that simple.
 For example, by the time your peers graduate, you’ll have three years of work experience under your belt, as well as valuable contacts you might not have had otherwise.
 And if you later decide that a degree is something that could push your career forward, you don’t have to give up on bringing that money back home – simply study online and keep earning while you learn.